Call the IRS

 • Any letters or notices you received

-How to speak to a live person at the IRS?
+How to speak to someone at IRS?

 After you call the IRS at 1-800-829-1040 or 1-800-829-0922 number, follow these steps: